Do young Americans today know anything about economics?

 Left on the cutting room floor was the “magic power of silver” that would show Dorothy the way home.
 Her original “silver shoes” following a road of yellow bricks (allegorical gold ingots) were changed to red rubies.

-With merry bands of tax reformers successfully morphed into free-stuff socialists, with sound money hidden behind still another curtain, government was encouraged to write its own financial fictions, performed on the world stage by compliant educators and media.
+With merry bands of tax reformers successfully morphed into free-stuff socialists, with sound money hidden behind still another curtain, the government was encouraged to write its financial fiction, performed on the world stage by compliant educators and media.

-Today's best-selling government fairy tale is that debt is actually wealth, that countless trillions in paper and digital currency can be spread around the world without catastrophic societal upheaval.
+Today's best-selling government fairy tale is that debt is wealth and that countless trillions in paper and digital currency can be spread around the world without catastrophic societal upheaval.